 If your addiction is severe you should practice these coping skills with a group or with your counselor.
 If you are on your own practice twice a day for the next three days saying “if I am tempted to have drugs or drink because of being down after getting angry I will _________________ (read Battlefield of the Mind).
 Give specific coping solutions based on the emotions that get you the most.

-You must take instant action when you see a warning sign that temptation to use is coming.
+You must take instant action in our program when you see a warning sign that temptation to use is coming.
 If you don’t you will fall.

 Everybody loves “How Jonny Quit Drugs.”
 24 action-packed stories give Jonny new ways to fight off drugs.